Fixed Fee Probate Service provided by Lawyers

-Goodwills is a regulated law firm that has dealt with hundreds of Estates, ranging from straightforward cash only Estates to large, taxable and multinational Estates.
+Goodwills has dealt with hundreds of Estates, ranging from straightforward cash only Estates to large, taxable and multinational Estates.
 We offer some of the best prices in the industry, whilst you’ll still have the peace of mind of knowing that everything is being undertaken by specialist professionals.

 Our fees for obtaining a Grant of Probate start at £500.00 (plus VAT) but we are also able to offer a comprehensive complete Probate full estate administration service.

 A Grant of Probate is generally required in the following circumstances:

 - Where there is a house owned jointly as tenants-in-common on first death;

 - Where there is a house owned outright by the deceased;

 - Where there are sums in a bank account or investment valued at over £10,000; and